235 Wealthy SE Grand Rapids Michigan 49503 United States

 Financial Performance Pillar of Excellence

-Physical Demands/Work Environment: The work environment described here are representative of those an employee will encounter while working as a RN at Mary Free Bed.
+Physical Demands/Work Environment: The work environment described here are representative of those an employee will encounter while working as a nurse technician at Mary Free Bed.
 The ability to perform these tasks are required in order to provide the necessary patient care required by MFB patients:

 Must be able to exert 20 to 35 pounds of force occasionally, and/or 10 to 25 pounds of force frequently, and/or greater than negligible up to 10 pounds of force constantly to move objects(*).